oleverse/PyEduWebHT01/README.md

                        "search bthd"

 All the components can be called from the Main Menu which you can see right after The S.O.F.T. starts

-Arrange Dir:

-        If you choose this component it will ask you for a path to a directory which you want to arrange.
-        The files in the directory will be grouped by type, names will be normalized by stripping umbigious characters and transliterated if letters are not in ASCII range.
-        Empty directories will be removed.
-        The tool recognizes images, documents, unpacks archives etc

 Notebook available commands: